Duke University Health System Job Description

 Provide orientation and training to new CT technologists.

-Provide care for the psychological and physical needs of patients for CT scans.
+Provide care for the psychological and physical needs of patients and their families for CT scans.

 Provide education and training to student technologists.